codeccoop/forms-bridge/README.md

 To each backend you can set a collection of HTTP headers be sent on each request.
 In addition, Http Bridge will add some default headers to the request.

-> With the `Content-Type` header you can modify how Forms Bridge encode your submission data
+### Content type

-> before is sent.
-Supported content types are: `application/json`, `application/x-www-form-urlencoded`
+With the `Content-Type` header you can modify how Forms Bridge encode your submission data before is sent.
+Supported content types are: `application/json`, `application/x-www-form-urlencoded` and `multipart/form-data`. **JSON is the default encoding schema if there is no** `Content-Type` **header on the backend configuration**.

-> and `multipart/form-data`.
+If you needs any other encoding schema, you have to use `forms_bridge_payload` to encode your submission as string.
+When data comes as string, Forms Bridge skips the encoding step and sets the unmodified payload as the body of the request.

 ## Form Hooks